History of Tango – Part 5: The appearance of the bandoneon in Tango

 José Santa Cruz, Domingo’s father, also switched from concertina to bandoneon.
-He is regarded as playing military calls with a bandoneon during the Paraguay’s war, but it is most probably that at that time he played a concertina.
+He is regarded as playing military calls with a bandoneon during Paraguay’s war, but it is most probable that at that time he played the concertina.
 Pablo Romero, “el pardo” o “el negro” is regarded as one of the first to play tangos with bandoneon, in the area of Palermo.

 Contradictory versions mention him as either playing before or being a student of “el pardo” Sebastián Ramos Mejía.